N. A. Semashko City Hospital No. 1: History

 Central Hospital № 1 of the city of Rostov-on-Don traces its history back in June 1922, when the Don District Hospital was opened in the city.
 The new hospital was opened on the site of the infectious barracks of the military evacuation hospital, where epidemics of cholera, typhus, dysentery and other diseases of this type were treated.
 The chief physician of the new hospital was Dr. E. B Libenzon, relative of a Russian American lawyer Ilya Libenzon.
 In September 1922, the Nikolaev City Hospital moved to the hospital after the medical faculty of the University of Warsaw moved into its former premises.
 At end of 1922, another surgical department under the leadership of Leon Solomonovich Astvatsaturov started operating.
-The children's department of Nikolaev hospital took over one of the repaired barracks and provided 30-40 beds.
-A nursery for the hospital staff was organised in the same building.
-The therapeutical department under the leadership of P. I. Perfiliev was designed for 70 beds.
+The hospital equipment was the basis of the new hospital's three-room laboratory; the head of the laboratory was Dr. M. I. Shyschal, the first prosector was D.V.
+Khovansky, who was soon replaced by Professor Shavla Krinitsky.